DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 ## Connecting to the database

-To connect to the database with a database client, you would need to create a new port forwarding entry for the virtual machine on virtual box.
+To connect to the database with a database client, you would need to create a new port forwarding entry for the virtual machine on VirtualBox.

 - Select the synchweb machine in VirtualBox
 - Click on the `settings` menu, a dialog box will appear